follywolly/project-1-1819/README.md

 ## Summary
 A tool for students working on research papers or their thesis who want to easily generate a reference list (currently APA-style) from books within the [OBA](https://oba.nl).
+Application build with a virtual DOM component system, explored in one of my repo's, [web app from scratch](https://github.com/follywolly/web-app-from-scratch-18-19).

 ## Table of contents
 1. [Live demo](#1-Live-demo)